-The factors underlying food borne illness are studied.
-Causative agents and the reasons for their presence and multiplication in foods are identified.
+SP/Odd Years The factors underlying food borne illness are studied.
+Causative agents and the reasons for their presence and multiplication in food are identified.
 Food safety and sanitation practices are fully examined.
 Prerequisites: BI157-157L and BI158-158L, or BI124-124L and BI125-125L or consent of instructor.
 BI225 is recommended.